Pulhal: Demographics

-Pulhal Camp or Srilankan Refugee camp
+Pullhal Camp or Srilankan Refugee camp

-Pulhal camp is one of the Sri Lankan refugee camps out of 115 camps were found in Tamil Nadu.
+Pullhal camp is one of the Sri Lankan refugee camps out of 115 camps were found in Tamil Nadu.
 According to Indian census Thiruvallur districts has second highest Sri Lankan refugee population.
 It has 1,646 households with a total of 5,387 refugees.
-Particularly Pulhal camp has second highest refugee population in Thiruvallur district.
+Particularly Pullhal camp has second highest refugee population in Thiruvallur district.
 It accounts for 408 households with a refugee population of 1,283.
-That is why Pulhal Town is also expressed as Camp.
+That is why Pullhal Town is also expressed as Camp.